davidmcclure/svg-to-wkt/README.md

 SVG paths are converted to "frozen" WKT polygons using the ```getPointAtLength``` method on ```<path>``` elements - curves are interpolated at a customizable density level and written as a series of fixed points.

+All point coordinates are reflected over the Y-axis so that the geometries keep the same orientation when rendered against a spatial coordinate system, where "up" is positive and "down" is negative (as opposed to a document, where numbering starts at the top left and "down" is positive).

 ## Quick Example

 ```js